 It Makes You More Productive

 Third, a block schedule gives you the space to work deeply.
 If you work from home, it’s very easy to attempt to work and take care of the kids simultaneously.
-Leaving you completely frustrated.
+Leaving you frustrated.

 Instead, block in when you’ll help the kids with certain things, and when it’s possible to take time for focused work.
 It’s simple, but your productivity will soar.